plexoio/djangoviews/docs/snack/initialize/initial.md

-## Setting Up Your Project Using Gitpod and Code Institute's Template
+## Setting Up Your Project

+???+ note "CLI/Bash"
+    Please note how we make use of Gitpod CLI (Command-line interface) or Bash throughout the process.

 ### Initial Setup